Jose-Barreto/SuperDir/README.md

+#SuperDir
-SuperDir - A very old File Manager for the CP/M OS, written in Turbo Pascal
+A very old File Manager for the CP/M OS, written in Turbo Pascal

 This file manager has a total of 10 functions:
-- select drive
+* select drive
-- show file
+* show file
-- print file
+* print file
-- rename file
+* rename file
-- delete file
+* delete file
-- undelete file
+* undelete file
-- copy file
+* copy file
-- mark file read-only/read-write
+* mark file read-only/read-write
-- delete selected files
+* delete selected files
-- copy selected files.
+* copy selected files.

 Note that reading the directory was done by actually reading the 128-byte disk sectors at the beginning of the disk and figuring out the 32-byte data structure describing each file.
 Names and extensions were fixed at 8.3 characters at the time.